Codnay/Traffic_density/2019CS10383_2019CS10410_Part3/README.md

 ## For the utility code enter the name of baseline output 1st and then enter the name of the output file under consideration
 ## Graph.py generates graph for given csv data.
+## Graph.csv is a sample input file for graph generation

 To remove the generated files
 ```make clean```